mysterious-29/madeEasy-udbhava/README.md

 HOW TO:
 0) Extract files from udbhava.zip
-1) to run the project please start php into folder udbhava php -S localhost:8888 -t udbhava/
+1) To run the project please start php into folder udbhava php -S localhost:8888 -t udbhava/

    or place the entire file and folder into localhost dirctory.